NaNxT/R---Handy-Code/README.md

 # R---Handy-Code

-This repo stored various of R code
+This repo is delicated to R code which is useful for my work.